TheTophatDemon/Total-Editor-3/README.md

 > scons debug=1
 >
 The SConstruct script should detect your operating system and run the appropriate tool for Windows and Linux.
-It assumes that the Windows user is using MinGW for now.
-Visual C++ users will have to change the command used in the script.
+It assumes that the Windows user is using TDM-GCC64 toolchain (mingw-w64 compiler) for now.
+Visual C++ users will have to change the command used in the SConstruct script (And will probably have to deal with some obscure compiler inconsistencies 9_9).